UMGGW 22x6 [M4] GW / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are used in computer drives, electric motors, medical devices or other highly developed apparatuses.
+- Wide application in modern technologies – are utilized in HDD drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: